SamAxe/collab_with_friends/W.md

 ## Licensing

 There are bots, scrapers, etc...not sure if it makes sense for licenses to be per page/conversation or for the entire site or farm.

+This server code will be Apache-2.0 licensed, at least until I look at them more carefully.

+# Moderation

+I'm thinking that the user system will be by invite only, and that you are responsible for moderation escalation for the accounts that you invite.
+In general, the community would be expected to do first level of moderation.
+Caveat:  I have no clue what moderation actual entails (e.g. at FB or Reddit levels), but hoping that several aspects of the design make it so that communities can self govern and moderate, because fundamentally this is still a small server that is a weak part of a decentralized and federated system.

+Design wise implications, there won't be a "sign up" or "create a new account" type flow, there will be an "invite someone" and "accept invitation" flows.
+  Some other, pretentious sounding to me, but could have cultural influence..."take up the invitation" "availing yourself of the invitation" "honoring the invitation" could help set the tone of discourse.

+# Elections

+Extending the thought of invitation only for accounts and being moderation responsible for invitees, then what happens when the original account becomes inactive and there isn't a moderator for escalation.
+How to choose the next moderator?

+I like the idea that a community has active members.
+From those active members, a panel is selected who is charged with appointing/nominating a moderator.
+There may need to be some declaring for moderation...
+The panel members would not be eligible for being nominated as a moderator.
+If nominating is used, then the only acceptance is the individual accepts the appointment.

+From a Draconian sense, an account could be suspended/downgraded until it was associated with a moderator in good standing, so that there is incentives for moderator participation.

+# Vision

+This system supports groups in collaborative artifact generation.
+That is, that there are places where individuals can keep notes (writing to think), groups can collaborate (both semi-privately and semi-publicly).
+The outward facing product is published web artifacts, whether that be micro blog, blog/essay, or longer works.

+There could be affordances for interoperability with other components in the broader ecosystem, whether that be ActivityPub, AT protocol, FedWiki, etc.